LG Optimus G

-The LG Optimus G (retrospectively referred to unofficially as the LG Optimus G1, or LG G1) is a smartphone designed and manufactured by LG Electronics.
+The LG Optimus G (retrospectively referred to unofficially as the LG Optimus G1, or LG G1) is an Android smartphone designed and manufactured by LG Electronics.
 It was announced on September 19, 2012; On January 18, 2013, LG announced that the device reached 1 million in sales four months after its release in Korea, Japan, Canada, and the U.S. The LG Optimus G is also closely related to the Nexus 4 with similar specifications and a similar design.

 Availability

 North America

 In the United States, the Optimus G was available through AT&T and Sprint.
 AT&T carried the 8-megapixel camera E970 model while Sprint offered the 13-megapixel LS970 model.
 The AT&T model was the only Optimus G model to feature a microSD-card memory expansion slot.
 These models were released on November 2 (AT&T) and November 11 (Sprint).

 In Canada, the LG Optimus G was available from the country's three major mobile providers: Rogers Wireless, Bell Mobility and Telus Mobility, offering the E971 and E973 models respectively.
 Rogers was that country's only provider to sell the Optimus G with LTE band 7 2600 MHz support, as opposed to the more common AWS (band 4) and band 17 700 MHz LTE frequencies used by other North American carriers.
 This extra spectrum enables theoretical download speeds of up to 100 Mbit/s where available.